stilkin/ghost_kb/docs/development_plan.md

 ---

-### ⏳ Step 5: Create Style Selector UI
+### ✅ Step 5: Create Style Selector UI

-**File**: `app/src/main/java/be/pocito/pboard/ui/StyleSelector.kt`
+**File**: `app/src/main/java/be/pocito/pboard/ui/StyleSelector.kt` ✅

-**Status**: PENDING
+**Status**: COMPLETED
-- Display all available font styles in a grid/list
+- Displays all 13 available font styles in a 2-column grid
-- Handle style selection
-- Update keyboard when style changes
-- Show current style as selected

-**Layout**: `res/layout/style_selector.xml`
-- Grid of style buttons (2-3 columns)
-- Each button shows style name and preview
+- Each style shows a preview of "Hello" transformed to that style
-- Current style highlighted
+- Current style is highlighted with different background color
+- Clicking a style selects it and closes the dialog
+- Close button to dismiss without selecting
+- Integrated with PBoardIME for seamless style switching

+**Layout**: `res/layout/style_selector.xml` ✅
+- Title: "Select Font Style"
+- GridLayout with 2 columns for responsive design
+- Style buttons with live preview text
+- Close button for dismissal

 ---

-### ⏳ Step 6: Create Preferences Manager
+### ✅ Step 6: Create Preferences Manager

-**File**: `app/src/main/java/be/pocito/pboard/preferences/KeyboardPreferences.kt`
+**File**: `app/src/main/java/be/pocito/pboard/preferences/KeyboardPreferences.kt` ✅

-**Status**: PENDING
+**Status**: COMPLETED
-- Persist user preferences to `SharedPreferences`
+- Persists user preferences to `SharedPreferences`
-- Store current selected style
+- Stores current selected style with safe enum conversion
-- Store "Show styled characters on keys" toggle
+- Stores "Show styled characters on keys" toggle (ready for future use)
-- Provide getters/setters for preferences
+- Provides getters/setters for all preferences
+- Integrated with PBoardIME for automatic save/load
+- Lazy initialization to avoid unnecessary overhead

 ---